-In keeping with Hemson's CBC White Paper attached as Appendix C, Staff recommend that the City adopt a 'wait and see' approach until 2024 to coincide with the City embarking on a full City-wide Development Charges Background Study.
+In keeping with Hemson's Community Benefits Charges White Paper presented in Report CLSFS22-019 dated June 13, 2022, Staff recommend that the City adopt a 'wait and see' approach to implement a Community Benefits Charge By-law until 2024 to coincide with the City embarking on a full City-wide Development Charges Background Study.
 This will allow a better understanding of the implementation of CBCs based on the experience of other municipalities and the results of potential CBC appeals.